fizzed/jne/README.md

    jar dependency can support them all.
  - Support for finding executables (e.g. cat or cat.exe)
  - Support for finding libraries (e.g. sample.dll/libsample.dylib/libsample.so)
- - Support for finding exact files (e.g. movie.swf)
+ - Support for finding generic files (e.g. movie.swf)
  - Use a one-time temporary directory for extracted executables (thus same apps running multiple instances get their own executable copy)
  - Specify a directory to extract executables to (useful for single instance